Commercial Strategy 2021-2026

 We will:

-• Promote domestic travel and the staycation economy
+- Promote sustainable travel and the staycation economy

 NRW places significant importance on protecting and promoting our culture.
 Wales is blessed with a diverse arts, music, literature and heritage sector supported by its own language that gives the people of Wales a sense of belonging and identity.

-Although NRW’s remit focusses on land management, we know that culture empowers and contributes to a number of well-being goals.
+Although NRW’s remit focusses on land management, we know that culture empowers and contributes to several well-being goals.
 NRW wants to use the sites we manage as a facilitator and enabler to promote and grow that culture.

 The recent Covid-19 pandemic has hit this sector hard and left many independent artists and culture activities vulnerable, with the closure of theatre, music and film sets, disrupted material supplies and commission cancellations.
-We are also yet to know exactly what opportunities will be available in light of the UK’s departure from the EU.
+We are also yet to know exactly what opportunities will be available considering the UK’s departure from the EU.

-NRW Commercial has started to identify a number of possible developments that could mitigate some of issues.
-One year ago, our approach would probably have been very different but over the last year we have been working hard on exploring opportunities, looking not only at what is needed, and how NRW can contribute and various models of delivery, but also how we can do all this post Brexit and post Covid-19.
+NRW Commercial has started to identify several possible developments that could mitigate some of issues.
+One year ago, our approach would probably have been very different but over the last year we have been working hard on exploring opportunities, looking not only at what is needed, and how NRW can contribute and various models of delivery, but also how we can do all this post Brexit and post Covid19.

 NRWs contribution to culture aims to develop our vision to being ‘unmistakably Wales’ and our mainly outdoor locations are ripe for a post-Covid world where some restrictions may still apply.